 The Groov Training Aid is one such solution.
 This training treat is made of all-natural, food-grade rubber and is designed to be slotted into the diamond mesh walls of the Revol Dog Crate.
 It can be fitted with a treat so your dog has something to entertain them for quite a while as they relax in their crate.

 But regardless, almost any puzzle toy can do wonders for helping with crate training and keeping your puppy calm.
-As they grow older, you’ll likely need to upgrade the puzzle toys to keep your pup interested in them.
+As they grow older, you’ll likely need to upgrade or rotate the puzzle toys to keep your pup interested in them.
 Keep in mind, as well, that some puzzle toys are better for soft biters while others will be better for dogs that bite down quite hard on their toys.

 Should Your Dog Wear a Collar in Their Crate?